Soul Central: Biography

-Originally finding success in 2005 with "Strings of Life (Stronger on My Own)" on the UK Singles Chart, a cover of "Strings of Life" by Derrick May.
+The group originally found success in 2005 with "Strings of Life (Stronger on My Own)" on the UK Singles Chart, a cover of "Strings of Life" by Derrick May.
 It also reached number 1 on the UK Dance Chart.
-The track featured vocals from house singer Kathy Brown and was produced by Andy Ward and Paul Timothy achieving a number 6 hitreleased through Defected Records.
+The track featured vocals from house singer Kathy Brown and was produced by Andy Ward and Paul Timothy, achieving a number through Defected Records.
 The Danny Krivitt re-edit also appeared on the Ministry of Sound compilation album, The Annual 2005.
+Their re-interpretation “Strings of Life / Un Amore Supremo” was described by 909Originals as putting "a truly unique stamp" on the techno classic.
+A Balearic version of the track made its debut on BBC Radio 1.

 The follow-up single "Need You Now" was an instrumental, and failed to match the success of the previous single, peaking at number 109 in the UK.